create ads partition and user name (note that /ads could be

 cd /etc/httpd/conf

-wget https://ads.harvard.edu/mirror/httpd/ads.conf
+wget http://ads.harvard.edu/mirror/httpd/ads.conf

 vi ads.conf